Decompiling for Constant-Time Analysis: Proof Details for the Transformations in

 To express the correctness guarantee of Dead Assignment Elimination, we need to define the head instruction $\headinst{c}$ of a program $c$.
 It is the next instruction that will be executed.

 We write $\annot{D}c$ for a command $c$, where $\headinst{c}$ is annotated by $D$.
 Further, we define $=_D$, which expresses equality of two states up to a set of dead variables and memory addresses.

-At last, we define, when a program point is control-flow reachable in program $P$.
-Intuitively, $c'$ is control-flow reachable from $c$ by unfolding $c$ and removing instructions from the front.
-Formally, we define the control-flow reachable set $\cfreach{c}$ as the smallest set, so that:
+At last, we define, when a program point is control flow reachable in program $P$.
+Intuitively, $c'$ is control flow reachable from $c$ by unfolding $c$ and removing instructions from the front.
+Formally, we define the control flow reachable set $\cfreach{c}$ as the smallest set, so that:

-The input program annotations need to satisfy the following correctness guarantee: \begin{proposition} For all $\annot{D_1}c_1 \in \cfreach{P}$, when $\seqmach{\annot{D_1}c_1}{\vm_1}{\mem_1} \step{}{o} \seqmach{\annot{D_2}c_2}{\vm_2}{\mem_2}$ holds, then for any $\vm_1' =_{D_1} \vm_1$, $\mem_1' =_{D_1} \mem_1$, we have $\seqmach{\annot{D_1}c_1}{\vm_1'}{\mem_1'} \step{}{o} \seqmach{\annot{D_2}c_2}{\vm_2'}{\mem_2'}$ with $\vm_2 =_{D_2} \vm_2'$, $\mem_2 =_{D_2} \mem_2'$. \end{proposition}
+The input program annotations need to satisfy the following correctness guarantee: \begin{proposition} For all $\annot{D_1}c_1 \in \cfreach{P}$, when $\ensuremath{{\langle \annot{D_1}c_1, \ensuremath{{\rho}}_1, \ensuremath{{\mu}}_1 \rangle}} \step{}{o} \ensuremath{{\langle \annot{D_2}c_2, \ensuremath{{\rho}}_2, \ensuremath{{\mu}}_2 \rangle}}$ holds, then for any $\ensuremath{{\rho}}_1' =_{D_1} \ensuremath{{\rho}}_1$, $\ensuremath{{\mu}}_1' =_{D_1} \ensuremath{{\mu}}_1$, we have $\ensuremath{{\langle \annot{D_1}c_1, \ensuremath{{\rho}}_1', \ensuremath{{\mu}}_1' \rangle}} \step{}{o} \ensuremath{{\langle \annot{D_2}c_2, \ensuremath{{\rho}}_2', \ensuremath{{\mu}}_2' \rangle}}$ with $\ensuremath{{\rho}}_2 =_{D_2} \ensuremath{{\rho}}_2'$, $\ensuremath{{\mu}}_2 =_{D_2} \ensuremath{{\mu}}_2'$. \end{proposition}

-We define $\compname$.
+We define $\ensuremath{{\llparenthesis\,{\cdot}\,\rrparenthesis}}$.
 Note, that to eliminate an assignment, the variable needs to be dead \emph{after} the assignment.
-To simplify the presentation, we only eliminate assignments which are at the left of $\capp$, where the succeeding set of dead variables is easily attainable.
+To simplify the presentation, we only eliminate assignments which are at the left of $\mathop{;}$, where the succeeding set of dead variables is easily attainable.

 We define $\sim$ to hold at